 “We never talk about protein anymore, because it’s absolutely not an issue, even among children.
 If anything, we talk about the dangers of high-protein diets.
 Getting enough is simply a matter of getting enough calories.”

-Since a landmark study by Ancel Keys we have been on a “crusade” against fat content in our foods.
+Ever since a landmark study by Ancel Keys we have been on a “crusade” against fat content in our foods.

 So let’s start there.